 1. Estwing Sportsman’s Axe With Leather Grip & Nylon Sheath

 When you want, a quality Axe for taking off the beaten trails into virgin territory you wouldn’t do any better than an Estwing.
 Forged from solid steel into one integrated unit you have the perfect helpmate when you need to set up a campsite.

 You can hone it to razor sharpness, and you could actually shave with it if you liked.
 However, it is better used in getting firewood, cutting down saplings for a deluxe survival shelter.

 Many take the basic axe and sand off the varnish, covering the leather handle to treat the handle with oil instead, making it an even more durable tool that will last for years of camping as well as other outdoor activities.

-Given that this axe is one solid piece of steel and made in the USA, it is a bit heavier that than you would expect.
-But, that gives you more power on the downswing to chop through a stubborn chunk of wood you are breaking down for kindling or cutting a shelter pole.
+Given that this axe is one solid piece of steel and made in the USA, it is a bit heavier than you would expect.
+But, that gives you more power on the downswing to chop through a stubborn chunk of wood you are breaking down for kindling or cutting a sheltered pole.

 With this bush axe at your side, you can almost live indefinitely off the land comfortably with the minimum of gear as well as clear a campsite of underbrush quickly in record time.

 - With some care and maintenance, this axe will last for decades.